colorizer/quasiengineer/content/tech/news/google-glass-is-going-to-kill-us.md

 draft: false
 categories: ["🗃️ Tech", "📺 News"]
 aliases: [ "/2013/05/google-glass-is-going-to-kill-us.html" ]
-tags : [Gadgets, Google, Digital life, killer, Technology, Google glass]
+tags : [Gadgets, Google, Technology]
 ---

 If you started to laugh before you started to read this post, no offence is taken.
 Because, I too laughed when I read this article in TechRadar.
 Already, the tech-panic phenomena has started for Google glass.